ondrejsika/react-training/README.md

+> This course is not finished yet and it is under intensive development.
+Try on own risk ;) If you found a bug or improvement, create issue or pull request.
+Or let me know by email.
+Thanks. -- Ondrej Sika

 Are you interested in this course?
 Send me email to <ondrej@ondrejsika.com> and I can run this course in your company.

 # React Training